galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-reads-to-counts/tutorial.md

 There are several additional QCs we can perform to better understand the data, to see if it's good quality.
 These can also help determine if changes could be made in the lab to improve the quality of future datasets.

 We'll use a prepared workflow to run the first few of the QCs below.
 This will also demonstrate how you can make use of Galaxy workflows to easily run and reuse multiple analysis steps.
-The workflow will run the first three tools: Infer Experiment, MarkDuplicates and IdxStats and generate a MultiQC report.
+The workflow will run the first three tools: **Infer Experiment**, **MarkDuplicates** and **IdxStats** and generate a **MultiQC** report.
 You can then edit the workflow if you'd like to add other steps.

 > ### {% icon hands_on %} Hands-on: Run QC report workflow
 >